proyecto-eden-3-esferas/SVG/README.md

 [ ] Transistors

-[ ] Buses (actually, bus-markers as skewed segments across lines with a multiplicity number)
+[ ] Buses (actually, bus-markers as skewed segments across lines with a multiplicity number, or some other scheme like increased stroke-width)

 ## Music Notation TODOs